garden-io/garden/docs/reference/module-types/kubernetes.md

   containerName:

 # Configures the local application which will send and receive network requests instead of the target resource
-# specified by `serviceResource`.
+# specified by `localMode.target` or `defaultTarget`.
+One of those fields must be specified to enable local mode for
+# the action.
 #
-# Note that `serviceResource` must also be specified to enable local mode.
-Local mode configuration for the
-# `kubernetes` module type relies on the `serviceResource.kind` and `serviceResource.name` fields to select a target
-# Kubernetes resource.
-#
-# The `serviceResource.containerName` field is not used by local mode configuration.
-# Note that `localMode` uses its own field `containerName` to specify a target container name explicitly.
-#
 # The selected container of the target Kubernetes resource will be replaced by a proxy container which runs an SSH
 # server to proxy requests.
-# Reverse port-forwarding will be automatically configured to route traffic to the locally deployed application and
+# Reverse port-forwarding will be automatically configured to route traffic to the locally run application and back.
-# back.
 #
 # Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
 # Local mode always takes the precedence over dev mode if there are any conflicting service names.